manotux/IBM-Cloud-Toolkit/README.md

 ## Prerequisites
 - Permissions

 Required permissions may vary depending on the services being audited.
-At minimum, reader/viewer privileges should be assigned as illustrated in the exemple below:
+At minimum, reader/viewer privileges should be assigned to the user as illustrated in the exemple below:

 ![IBM Cloud recommended permissions](IBMCloud_permissions.png)